RoTRAG: Rule of Thumb Reasoning for Conversation Harm Detection with Retrieval-Augmented Generation: Experimental Results

 \subsection{Ablation Study}

-To analyze the contribution of each component in \textbf{RoTRAG}, we evaluate three ablation variants: (1) \textit{Full RoT Generation}, which generates RoTs for all turns; (2) \textit{Random Routing}, which applies random routing with the same generation ratio as the classifier; and (3) \textit{Direct RoT Generation}, which generates RoTs without retrieval.
+To analyze the contribution of the routing component in \textbf{RoTRAG}, we evaluate two ablation variants: (1) \textit{Full RoT Generation}, which generates RoTs for all turns; and (2) \textit{Random Routing}, which applies random routing with the same generation ratio as the classifier.
 The results are shown in Table~\ref{tab:ablation}.